Masters in Nursing Specialties Programs in Phoenix

 By earning a Masters in Nursing Specialties, you are refining and honing your nursing skills and technical proficiencies you thus have the opportunity to become an expert in your field.
 This may allow you to provide complete health services to those patients that can benefit most from your knowledge base.
 Choosing to pursue a Masters in a nursing specialties degree involves both focusing and deepening your nursing practice.

-With an increased demand for heath care services, a large number of newly insured patients due to legislative changes, an emphasis on preventive care and an aging baby-boom population, employment of Advanced Practice Registered Nurses (APRNs) is projected to grow 31% between 2014 and 2024.
+With an increased demand for heath care services, a large number of newly insured patients due to legislative changes, an emphasis on preventive care and an aging baby-boom population, employment of Advanced Practice Registered Nurses (APRNs) is projected to grow 9% between 2020 to 2030.
+(Source: BLS.gov)

 What is a Nursing Specialty?